middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/intro/+page.md

 - [`http-header-normalizer`](/docs/middlewares/http-header-normalizer): Normalizes HTTP header names to their canonical format
 - [`http-json-body-parser`](/docs/middlewares/http-json-body-parser): Automatically parses HTTP requests with JSON body and converts the body into an object.
 Also handles gracefully broken JSON if used in combination of
   `httpErrorHandler`.
+- [`http-jwt`](/docs/middlewares/http-jwt): Verifies a JWT on incoming HTTP requests using a shared secret or a public key fetched from `kms`.
 - [`http-multipart-body-parser`](/docs/middlewares/http-multipart-body-parser): Automatically parses HTTP requests with content type `multipart/form-data` and converts the body into an object.
+- [`http-paseto`](/docs/middlewares/http-paseto): Verifies a PASETO v4.public token on incoming HTTP requests using a public key fetched from `kms`.
 - [`http-urlencode-body-parser`](/docs/middlewares/http-urlencode-body-parser): Automatically parses HTTP requests with URL encoded body (typically the result of a form submit).
 - [`http-urlencode-path-parser`](/docs/middlewares/http-urlencode-path-parser): Automatically parses HTTP requests with URL encoded path.
 - [`validator`](/docs/middlewares/validator): Automatically validates incoming events and outgoing responses against custom schemas.